aisu-programming/NTNU-Course-Selenium-Bot/README.md

 This is the only way I found.

 ## Preparation
-Before execute the program, you will have to install the some requirements.
+Before execute the program, you will have to install some requirements.

 1. Webdriver